w-guo/wguo/content/project/Boeing-AFP/index.md

 The major highlights of this work are:

+- We formulate the problem into a binary segmentation problem, where the boundary between the classes is formed by the tow ends and tow edges of interest.
+These tow ends can be subsequently extracted from the identified boundary.

 - After sub-images are randomly extracted from the full images, since it is difficult to distingush sub-images with full pixels labeled as class 1 from those with full pixels labeled as class 0 without a larger context, we relabel those sub-images with full pixels labeled as class 1 to class 0 so that sub-images with only one class of pixels have the same labels.
 In this manner, the training model only needs to learn to recoginize the sub-images that contain the class boundaries and those that do not.

 - The major changes we have made on the original U-Net architecture includes the use of pre-trianed Xception model from ImageNet as the encoder and the replacement of the second convolutional layer in each level of decoder with two residual blocks.